Kiss of the Damned: Plot

 Paolo, a screenwriter staying in Connecticut to write a screenplay, meets and falls in love with Djuna, only to discover that she is a vampire who survives by consuming the blood of animals.
 Djuna confesses to Paolo, but he refuses to believe her, so she asks him to chain her to the bed so she can prove it to him.
 Revealed in her true form, Paolo is unafraid and releases her from the chains and they have sex.
 As the two reach climax, Paolo receives Djuna's "kiss of death" and is turned into a vampire.
 The two continue to live in Djuna's large summer house which is actually owned by Xenia, a leader in the vampire community and theatre actress.
 It is a halfway house for vampires in Xenia's community.

 Their life as a couple is disturbed by the arrival of Mimi, Djuna's out of control sister, who has come to live at the house after she killed a man in Amsterdam.
 Mimi claims she only plans on staying a week and proceeds to cause chaos in their lives.
 She feeds on human after human, which is forbidden in their community, seduces Paolo, and offers Xenia a virgin, Anne, who is a fan of Xenia's theatre work.
 Meanwhile, the housekeeper Irene, whose family have been the caretakers of the summer house for generations, suffers from a hereditary blood disorder that makes her blood undesirable to vampires.
 She overhears Djuna telling Xenia that Mimi has been attacking humans, although Xenia tries to deny it.

-Mimi recklessly drives her car towards the house before losing control and crashing.
-Dawn approaches while Mimi is still strapped in the car.
-She wakes up and races to the house, only to fall short within sight but already burning from the sun.
-She sees Irene and begs her to help, but Irene ignores her desperate plea and pulls a cigarette out and lights it from Mimi before smoking it.
+As dawn approaches, Mimi drives back to the house.
+Looking away from the road momentarily, a deer enters the roadway and Mimi swerves to avoid it, loses control and crashes badly.
+The sun is rising when Mimi regains consciousness still strapped upside down in the vehicle.
+With the sun now up, but obscured behind heavy clouds Mimi limps and crawls toward the house, only to fall short within sight, but already burning from the sun's rays.
+Irene pulls into the driveway and stops beside Mimi.
+Mimi begs her for help but Irene ignores her plea and instead lights a cigarette.
 Paolo and Djuna are preparing to leave the summer house as Paolo states how they're set to go stay with their friends in Italy.
-As they leave the house, a black trash bag near the entrance tips over.
-Djuna, Paolo, and Irene look back at it, find nothing of interest, and continue on their way.
+As they leave the house, a half-filled black trash bag near the stairway, stirs and tips over by itself.
+Djuna, Paolo, and Irene look back at it, dismiss it, and continue on their way.